J. Edward Russell: Congress

-Russell was elected as a Republican to the Sixty-fourth Congress (March 4, 1915 – March 3, 1917).

-He was an unsuccessful candidate for reelection in 1916 to the Sixty-fifth Congress.
+Russell was elected as a Republican to the Sixty-fourth United States House of Representatives, serving from March 4, 1915, to March 3, 1917.
+He was an unsuccessful candidate for reelection in 1916.

-Later career and death

-He resumed the practice of law.
+He then resumed the practice of law.

+Personal life

+Russell married Jennie C. Laughlin in 1894.
+They had one child.
+He was a member of the Masons, the Knights of Pythias, the Benevolent and Protective Order of Elks, and the Improved Order of Red Men.

+Death and burial

-He died in Sidney, Ohio, June 21, 1953.
+He died in Sidney, Ohio on June 21, 1953.
 He was interred in Graceland Cemetery.

-In 1894 Russell married Jennie C. Laughlin.
-They had one child.
-He was a member of the Masons, Knights of Pythias, Benevolent and Protective Order of Elks and Improved Order of Red Men.